pcoet/pcoet.github.io/docs/blog/posts/list-comps.md

 # Python list comprehensions

 This post provides examples of working with list comprehensions in Python.
-According to [PEP 202](https://peps.python.org/pep-0202/), list comprehensions "allow conditional construction of list literals using for and if clauses"; they "provide a more concise way to create lists" than "`map()` and `filter()` and/or nested loops."

 The examples are adapted from the
 [official Python docs](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

 ## Generate a list